Sending and receiving money overseas

 - A Westpac bank account that is registered for Online Banking and Westpac Protect SMS Code

-- Details of the person receiving the money, including their name, address, bank name, branch address and account number
+- Details of the person receiving the money, including their name, full address, bank name, branch address and account number

 - The amount you want to send